Edward Russell (Australian politician)

 Edward John Russell (10 August 1878 – 18 July 1925) was an Australian politician.
 He served as a senator for Victoria from 1907 until his death in 1925.
 He began his career in the Australian Labor Party (ALP), but was expelled during the 1916 split and became a Nationalist.
-He served as an assistant minister in the governments of Andrew Fisher and Billy Hughes, and also as Vice-President of the Executive Council.
+He served as Vice-President of the Executive Council from 1918 to 1921 and was an assistant minister in the governments of Andrew Fisher and Billy Hughes.
+Following a nervous breakdown, his final years in the Senate were spent in mental institutions.

 Early life

 Russell was born on 10 August 1878 in Warrnambool, Victoria, the son of Mary Frances (née Conway) and Joseph Russell.
 His father was an Irish immigrant who worked as a baker.
 The family moved to Melbourne in 1890, during a largescale maritime strike.
 Russell attended the state school in Newport and St Mary's Catholic School in Williamstown.
 After leaving school he worked variously as a dray driver, tinsmith, and office clerk.

 Russell was involved with the labour movement from 1899, becoming a delegate from the Printers' Union to the Melbourne Trades Hall.
 He developed his public-speaking skills through his participation in literary and debating societies.